Alessandro Circati: Parma

 Circati underwent trials with several European clubs, including Leicester and Reading in England, where he spent three months before having to move on due to the complications brought about by Brexit.
 According to reports, Leicester were considering making an offer to the young player, but due to his Italian passport and young age, finalising a deal proved to be difficult.
-Influenced from his father and the connection to his hometown, Circati joined Parma on 10 March 2021 after a successful trial period with the club.
+Influenced by his father and the connection to his hometown, Circati joined Parma on 10 March 2021 after a successful trial period with the club.
 On 10 January 2022, Circati was announced to have signed his first professional contract, a two-year contract expiring in 2024, with Parma.

 Displaying consistent performances in the youth sector, Circati was promoted to train with the first team, sharing a dressing room with experienced Italian international Gianluigi Buffon, who served as a mentor to him when he first joined the club.
 On 26 February 2022, Circati made his professional debut for Parma, starting and keeping a clean sheet in a 4–0 win against SPAL in Serie B. In the 2021–22 season, he made a total of 6 league appearances and 2 assists in the games against Cosenza and Alessandria.
-On 8 June, Circati renewed his contract with Parma, tying him with the club until the end of the 2026–27 season.
+On 8 June, Circati renewed his contract with Parma, tying him to the club until the end of the 2026–27 season.
 In the 2022–23 season, Circati made 17 appearances for Parma across all competitions.

 Circati scored his first professional goal on 24 September 2023 in a 1–1 draw to Sampdoria, extending Parma's 16-game unbeaten streak during the 2023–24 Serie B season.
 In that season, Parma earned promotion to Serie A, the first time since the 2020–21 season, and progressed to the Round of 16 in the Coppa Italia.
 Circati made 32 appearances and one goal across all competitions.

+Benfica

+On 19 August 2026, Circati joined Primeira Liga club Benfica for an undisclosed fee, signing a contract until 2031.
+Circati became the first Australian to sign for Benfica's first team, following several Australians, including Paul Okon-Engstler, who had previously appeared for the club's academy sides.

 International career

 Italy

 Circati, being of dual Australian and Italian nationality, received offers from both countries to represent them in international football.
-In March 2022, Circati was selected by Italy U20 for two friendly matches against Germany and Norway.
+In March 2022, Circati was selected by Italy U20s for two friendly matches against Germany and Norway.
 On 28 March, he made his debut against Norway as a starter and helped keep a clean sheet in a 5–0 win for the Azzurri.
-In September 2022, he was called up to the Italy U21 alongside Australian-born player Cristian Volpato.
+In September 2022, he was called up to the Italy U21 squad alongside Australian-born player Cristian Volpato.
 He was an unused substitute in the friendly against Japan on 26 September 2022.